 To clear up some of the potential uncertainty or confusion, what we’ve done in this guide is unofficially describe each phrase individually, and also describe them relative to each other.

-*Note – separate water issues outside of the scope of this guide are 1.
+(*Note – separate water issues outside of the scope of this guide are 1.
 Natural disasters involving water such as floods, and 2.
-Access to clean and safe drinking water, and basic sanitation and hygiene (a common issue to underdeveloped or developing regions)
+Access to clean and safe drinking water, and basic sanitation and hygiene (a common issue to underdeveloped or developing regions))

 Summary – Global Water Issue Phrases

-- Access to water supplies (being able to extract, treat, transport and deliver water to it’s end use)
+Being able to extract, treat, transport and deliver water to it’s end use)

 The different phrases used to describe different aspects of these problems are:

 Water Access – relates to quantity (mostly for developing and underdeveloped regions though)

 Water Pollution & Contamination – relates to quality, but also affects quantity